propublica/cookcountyjail2/README.md

 ### `scripts/cleanup.py`

-Run this script to set the ACLs on daily snapshots to `public-read`.
+Run this script to set the ACLs on daily snapshots to `public-read` and to create a file manifest.